colinjlacy/clus24-devwks-2047/workshop-ui/src/lab-guide/section3.md

 You should see on the left that both the Producer and existing Consumer are running.
 Refer back to the previous section if you need to stand them up again.

+## What is a Consumer Group?

+Kafka keeps track of which consumers are subscribed to specific topics, ensuring that each consumer receives a message once and only once.
+In most cloud-based systems, we generally want to ensure high availability, which often means running more than one instance of a microservice.
+With that in mind, we can arrange consumers into **consumer Groups**.
+Kafka also keeps track of which consumer groups are subscribed to a topic, as well as which consumers are a part of which consumer group.
+Let's see how consumer groups behave with a little experimentation.

 ## Multiple Consumers in the Same Group

 We're going to start another Consumer using the same `consumer.py` file.

 Let's open a new command line window in the same directory as our Python files.
 We'll use the same Kafka configuration environment variables, but we'll also add a new one that specifies the port that we'll connect to in order to pull the consumed events:

+#### Snippet 3.1
 <span class="copy"></span>
 ```sh
 source venv/bin/activate &&